pombredanne/bitbucket.org-marshallpierce-stream-vbyte-rust/README.md

 WltcXV5fYGFiY2Q=
 ```

 There's a corresponding decode mode that reads the encoded format on stdin and emits the contents, one number per line.
-Here, we encode some numbers then decode them again: `jot 10 | cargo run --example cli enc | cargo run --example cli dec 10`
+Here, we encode some numbers then decode them again: `jot 10 | cargo run --example cli -- enc | cargo run --example cli -- dec -c 10`

 ```
 Encoded 10 numbers